KETO RAMEN CHICKEN NOODLES RECIPE

 This post may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 See disclosure.

 What is Ramen?

-Ramen is a Chinese whole meal in one, which consists of noodles, soup, various Chinese veggies, sprouts, and some protein.
+Ramen is a Japanese whole meal in one, which consists of noodles, soup, various Japanese veggies, sprouts, and some protein.
 Topped with Broth and spiced up with soja sauce. it gives you not only look, but as well a feel and taste of Asia.

 In the last century, it has become a very popular type of dish all over the world.

 Especially popular are prepacked instant noodles.
 Here all you have to do is boil the water, add spices and the dry version of noodles.
 This you can now see in every single shop and it is pretty famous with our young generation or people, who do not have time to cook or are just not bothered.
 It also costs only a few pennies and can be taken to work or eaten anywhere on the go.

 Are Keto Ramen Chicken Noodles as good as they Look?